BackupTheBerlios/bamja-svn/trunk/README.txt

 === Directories ===

- src			- the sourcedirectory of the bamja_core bundle
-			under the rules	for the standard directory layout for maven

- out			- the objectcode and the jar file of the bamja_core bundle
+ bamja_core		- the core bundle of bamja (subproject) src			- files for maven

-			(Will created by eclipse automatic) target			- the directory for the output of maven
+ target			- the directory for the output of maven